 Here’s a startling truth.
 I can make you fat.
 Actually, I can make anybody fat.
 How?
 I simply prescribe insulin injections.
 Giving people extra insulin inevitably leads to weight gain.
 In type 1 diabetes, when insulin levels are extremely low, patients lose weight no matter how many calories they eat.
 Give insulin – gain weight.
 No insulin – lose weight (even to the point of death).
 The implication is clear.
 Insulin causes weight gain.
-Knowing this is crucial, because if insulin causes weight gain, then losing weight depends upon lowering insulin.
-But instead, we’ve been told to focus obsessively on calories.The standard (failed) weight loss advice is to restrict a few calories every day by reducing dietary fat and eating multiple times per day.
+Knowing this is crucial, because if insulin causes weight gain, then lowering insulin should help with losing weight.
+But this very different than just counting calories.The standard (failed) weight loss advice is to restrict a few calories every day by reducing dietary fat and eating multiple times per day.
 This does not lower insulin much since dietary fat has little insulin effect and eating frequently constantly stimulates insulin secretion.
-This ‘caloric reduction as primary’ advice has an estimated failure rate of 99.5%.
-So, if you have tried calorie restriction to lose weight and failed, understand this.
-You were expected to fail.
+This ‘caloric reduction as primary’ advice has an astounding failure rate.
+So, if you have tried calorie restriction to lose weight and failed, you are not alone.

 So here’s the situation.
-‘The Man’ tells you that obesity is a caloric balance and that you should eat less and move more.
-‘The Man’ tells you to eat a low-fat diet, and to eat 10 times a day.
-This advice fails virtually everybody.
-When you fail, ‘The Man’ tells you it’s your own damned fault for being such a lazy-assed, floppy-willed person.
-His advice was good, ‘The Man’ tells you.
-You were just a failure.
-That’s what ‘The Man’ wants you to believe.
+‘Medicine’ tells you that obesity is a caloric balance problem and that you should eat less and move more.
+‘Medicine’ tells you to eat a low-fat diet, and to eat six or more times a day.
+This advice doesn’t work for most people.
+When it doesn’t work, ‘Medicine’ frequently assumes it’s your fault for not being able to stick with the advice.
+Our advice was good, ‘Medicine’ tells you.
+You just didn’t do it right.

-Understanding that obesity is a hormonal disorder, not a caloric imbalance (as discussed in our last post) means that we must instead focus on the insulin effect rather than the number of calories to successfully lose weight.
+Understanding that obesity is as much a hormonal disorder as it is a caloric imbalance (as discussed in our last post) means that we must also focus on the insulin effect rather than just the number of calories to successfully lose weight.
 Reducing insulin depends mostly upon 2 things:

 - What you eat